Soccer-Atalanta decisive clash with Villarreal postponed due to snow | Sports-Games

 Soccer-Atalanta decisive clash with Villarreal postponed due to snow

+Atalanta's decisive final Champions League group match against Villarreal was postponed until Thursday after heavy snowfall in Bergamo.
+The winner of the Group F clash in northern Italy would be assured of a spot in the Champions League knockout stages, but the two sides will have to wait to find out their fate after English referee Anthony Taylor called off Wednesday's match.

-Atalanta's decisive final Champions League group match against Villarreal was postponed on Wednesday due to heavy snow.
+Atalanta's decisive final Champions League group match against Villarreal was postponed until Thursday after heavy snowfall in Bergamo.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)